TRAVELING HEALTHFULLY

 Auto and train travel are usually best, though, of course, they are not appropriate if you must cross water or travel very long distances.
 Bus travel is quite safe as well, though it is slower and one has less flexibility than in autos or in trains.

-Of course, someone can always hit you, but you can reduce your risk of accidents by driving only when rested, when well nourished, driving slowly in the right lane, staying off the cell phone, switching drivers every hour or two, and so on.
 These are simple precautions that are well worth a little extra travel time.
 Also, keep your driverŐs window open slightly to hear any important noises outside, and keep the volume of the radio or CDs down so you can focus on the road.
+If you follow these simple rules, auto travel is quite a bit safer than air travel.

+- Dehydration occurs more often on aircraft.
 Be sure to bring extra water when traveling on an airplane.
-The air is very dry and one must drink more during the flight.

 Recreational vehicles.
 This is an excellent way to travel overland.
 It advantages include:

-1. Better safety.
-A large vehicle is much safer in a collision than a car, for example.
-Also, less exposure to other peopleŐs germs in the air, water, food and by contact.
+1. Safer.
+A large vehicle is safer in a collision than a car, for example.
+Also, there less exposure to other peopleŐs germs in the air, water, food and by contact if you live in your vehicle and do not eat in restaurants as much.

-2. Often easier if your travel with children or babies, as you can bring all that you need.
+2. Easier.
+It is often easier if your travel with children or babies, as you can bring all that you need.

-3. You can bring and prepare your own food, sleep in your own bed, and travel on your own schedule.
+3. More comfortable.
+You can bring and prepare your own food, sleep in your own bed, and travel on your own schedule.

 EATING WHEN TRAVELING